-30 Men's Designer Fashion Brands You Should Own
+30 Luxury Menswear Brands You Should Invest In

 #18 COSTUME NATIONAL

 The Italian-born Costume National isn’t shy in expressing itself.
 Riffing on the rebellious, designs carry a quasi gothic edge, rock-esque even, sung in the way suiting is super sharp and shirting is dark and moody.
-Lately, we’re loving CN’s luxury cotton bombers, trouser-like chinos and texural knits, with pops of colour to deflect a totally punk takeover.
+Lately, we’re loving CN’s luxury cotton bombers, trouser-like chinos and textural knits, with pops of colour to deflect a totally punk takeover.
 It’s chic-meets-Beetlejuice.

 #19 BRIONI

 Founded in 1945, Brioni’s Roman regality has become one of the world’s leading labels of luxury.
-Renowned for superyacht tailoring and outerwear that screams sophisticated Italian style, a can’t-miss is Brioni’s accessories collections, from wallets to belts to bags and shoes.
+Known as the superyacht of tailoring and outerwear, a can’t-miss is Brioni’s accessories line, from wallets to belts to bags and shoes.
 Getting on the cool-guy wagon, casual staples like suede bombers are top-sellers these days too, with all of Brioni’s production still taking place in the motherland.
 Molto bene.

 #20 LORO PIANA

 Fabric fiends, rejoice.
 Founded in 1924, Loro Piana started out as a leading manufacturer of fine fabrics.
-Now, that exquisitie cashmere, plush cotton and smooth silk comes as a Loro Piana sweater, t-shirt or scarf as it later added clothing and accessories to its offering.
+Now, that exquisite cashmere, plush cotton and smooth silk comes as a Loro Piana sweater, t-shirt or scarf as it later added clothing and accessories to its offering.
 The brand is committed to quality and textile innovation without shunning timeless Italian elegance.
 But such standards come at a price.
-Save those pennies.
+Save those pennies for this one.

 #21 RALPH LAUREN